IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/04_Hover Interactions/05_HoverInteractions_Final_Value_Layer.md

 ### Purpose

-This topic provides information about the item tooltip layer which is used for hover interactions.
-It describes the properties of the item tooltip layer and also provides an example of its implementation.
+This topic provides information about the final value layer annotations.
+It describes the properties of the final value layer and also provides an example of its implementation.

 ### Required background